Introduction

 - Follow the installation prompts, accept the license agreement, and click Install.

-- After the installation is complete, you may need to restart your command prompt or PowerShell to start using Azure CLI.
+- After installation completes, you may need to restart your command prompt or PowerShell to start using Azure CLI.

 macOS